 FCSIC monitors and manages insurance risk to minimize the Farm Credit Insurance Fund's exposure to potential losses.
 Our staff analyzes and evaluates the financial performance and condition of System institutions, maintains continual dialogue with Farm Credit Administration examiners, and reviews reports of examination.
-When necessary, we request special examinations at System institutions of concern.
+When necessary, we request special examinations of troubled System institutions.
 On a quarterly basis, we screen all System institutions against key performance criteria to identify those institutions that may pose increasing insurance risk.

-We also assess risk to the Insurance Fund by
+We also assess risk to the Insurance Fund in the following ways:

-- reviewing corporate actions (such as mergers, restructurings, and other corporate changes) approved by FCA for System institutions; - monitoring legislative, judicial, regulatory, and economic trends that could adversely affect the agricultural or financial services industries; - · using analytical models; and - participating as a nonvoting member on FCA's Regulatory Enforcement Committee.
+- Reviewing corporate actions (such as mergers, restructurings, and other corporate changes) approved by FCA for System institutions - Monitoring legislative, judicial, regulatory, and economic trends that could adversely affect the agricultural or financial services industries - Using analytical models - Participating as a nonvoting member on FCA's Regulatory Enforcement Committee